- Welcome to the Knowledge Base

-Once the Reports have been added the Charted view can be added in exactly the same way, by Selecting Add and then the Chart option.
+Once the Reports have been added, the Charted view can be added in exactly the same way, by Selecting Add and then Chart.

-This time only Reports with a Charted View will appear in the Report Field, this should make it easier to find the required Report.
-Similarly to a Report element addition settings can be configured for the Element but we will use the default for this example.
+This time, only Reports with a Charted View will appear in the Report Field, which should make it easier to find the required Report.
+Similarly to a Report element addition settings can be configured for the Element, but we will use the default for this example.

 Step 4: Modify the element positions

-By selecting the Element Header you can then drag and drop each element into either Column and into the order you require.
+By selecting the Element Header you can then drag and drop each element into either Column and into the order you want.

 Stage 3: Create a Dashboard Field

 We will now create a Dashboard Field which will be used to map the Sales Rep name from each of the Reports and Charts.
-This allows you to see not only overall Team Performance but can also see an individual’s performance.
+This allows you to see not only overall Team Performance but also the performance of an individual.

 Step 1: Create the field

 Within the Dashboard select the Fields tab, from here you will create the Dashboard Field.